5a. Design for easy and successful journeys

 Caveat: The 'data transfer' approach is more appropriate for standalone websites rather than complex services, as it focused on the front end and does not consider what is going on on the ‘back end’, with hosting and databases for example.

-4c.
-Design for lower offline impacts
+5c.
+Design for lower offline service impacts

 This guideline is about designing service journeys so that the environmental impacts coming from offline actions are kept to a minimum.